Find your perfect value college

 Clinical psychology traces its roots to U Penn’s first clinic devoted to psychology in the late 1800s.
 Clinical jobs in psychology seek to assist patients by understanding and that hopefully, relieving distress and dysfunction emanating from psychologically related disorders and simple everyday stress.
 Common types of clinical psychology include transpersonal psychology, existential psychotherapy, or Gestalt therapy, to name a few.

-Clinical psychologists are trained to evaluate mental illness and trained to treat a variety of mental health conditions.
-Evaluative techniques include personality, intelligence, and neuropsychological testing, plus simple clinical observation.
+Clinical psychologists with a professional psychology degree are trained to evaluate mental illness and trained to treat a variety of mental health conditions.
+Counseling psychology programs teach evaluative techniques including personality, intelligence, and neuropsychological testing, plus simple clinical observation.
 Clinical treatments and interventions used by those on a career path in psychology include four schools of thought/practice – humanistic, family therapy systems, cognitive/behavioral, or psychodynamic models.
+Counseling psychologists work in community mental health centers, university counseling centers, and other mental health facilities, or in private practice providing mental health services.

 Cognitive and Perceptual Psychologists